drewtodd/drewux/content/posts/embracing-white-space.md

 ## Why Less Is More in UX Design
 ### 3 minute read

+> It is a challenge all designers have faced at one time or another: Convincing a stakeholder or product owner that white space is not wasted space.

-You've been there: you're presenting a sleek, well-designed user interface to stakeholders, only to have them request that you cram more information into the available space.
+You've been there: you're presenting a sleek, functional user interface to stakeholders, only to have them request that you cram more information into the available space.
 Sound familiar?
 As UX designers, we often face the challenge of convincing stakeholders that white space is not wasted space, but rather a crucial element for creating an efficient, user-friendly experience.

 ## The Struggle is Real